apex-kosova/formstools/README.md

 # formstools
 Forms Migration Tools within Oracle APEX

-goal: be abble to upload multiple FMX file in one shot in a Forms Migration Project in APEX console.
+goal: be able to upload multiple FMX file in one shot in a Forms Migration Project in APEX console.
 Currently, it's only possible to load one file at a time.

 CAUTION: No warrantly !